-White Pearl Group was founded in 1962 by Malik Mohammad Nazir, started in trading business in basmati rice from small village Solgin Kharl, Hafizabad, Pakistan.
-An avant-garde industrial name and dynamic of various enterprises, WHITE PEARL GROUP looks hopefully ahead to the future.
+White Pearl Jute Mills was founded in 1962 by Malik Mohammad Nazir, started in trading business in basmati rice from small village Solgin Kharl, Hafizabad, Pakistan.
+An avant-garde industrial name and dynamic of various enterprises, White Pearl Jute Mills looks hopefully ahead to the future.
 Essentially, the group is engaged in the production of international quality Rice and jute Goods with the proven track record in export performance world wide for the last several years.
-WHITE PEARL GROUP has proved its entrepreneurial skills and enjoys a prestigious market slice in the International as well as Local Markets.
+White Pearl Jute Mills has proved its entrepreneurial skills and enjoys a prestigious market slice in the International as well as Local Markets.

-White Pearl is one of the most modern jute industry in Pakistan, with total area of 25 acres, covered area 500.000 sqf.
+White Pearl Jute Mills is one of the most modern jute industry in Pakistan, with total area of 25 acres, covered area 500.000 sqf.
 It has yearly production capacity of 15.000 M.Tons.

 The worldwide awareness on environment and health is likely to provide new opportunities on jute, due to its environment-friendly characteristics.
 Jute and Kenaf have been employed for centuries as packaging materials.
 In recent times they are found to be a valuable aid to sound environmental management.

 Jute, a natural fibre that can be used in many different areas, supplementing and/or replacing synthetics, has been receiving increasing attention from the industry.
 Their interests focus not only on the traditional uses of jute, but also on the production of other value-added products such as, pulp and paper, geotextiles, composites and home textiles etc.